DFE-Digital/get-help-with-tech/docs/computacenter_api.md

 Give your token a name (this must be unique, but is purely for your own reference) and click 'Generate'.
 You should see your new token in the table of 'Your API Tokens'.

-Copy the value in the 'Token' column - this will be the Bearer token you supply to the API with each request
+Copy the value in the 'Token' column - this will be the Bearer token you supply to the API with each request.

 ### Supplying an API token